Diving rebreather

-A Diving rebreather is an underwater breathing apparatus that absorbs the carbon dioxide of a diver's exhaled breath to permit the rebreathing (recycling) of the substantially unused oxygen content, and unused inert content when present, of each breath.
+A diving rebreather is an underwater breathing apparatus that absorbs the carbon dioxide of a diver's exhaled breath to permit the rebreathing (recycling) of the substantially unused oxygen content, and unused inert content when present, of each breath.
 Oxygen is added to replenish the amount metabolised by the diver.
 This differs from open-circuit breathing apparatus, where the exhaled gas is discharged directly into the environment.
 The purpose is to extend the breathing endurance of a limited gas supply, and, for covert military use by frogmen or observation of underwater life, to eliminate the bubbles produced by an open circuit system.

 A diving rebreather is generally understood to be a portable unit carried by the user, and is therefore a type of self-contained underwater breathing apparatus (scuba).
 A semi-closed rebreather carried by the diver may also be known as a gas extender.
-The same technology on a submersible or surface installation is more likely to be referred to as a life-support system.
+The same technology on a submersible, underwater habitat, or surface installation is more likely to be referred to as a life-support system.